 Schlieren imaging illustrates heat flow by observing small changes in the refractivity of air.

 Thermal imaging locates heat by capturing infrared radiation.

-In the first part, we ran hot air (650°C / 1200°F) through a 15-cm Insulon® Straight Tube and a single-walled, stainless-steel tube.
-The visualizations show how heat is retained inside the Insulon® Tube, conserving energy and maintaining a cooler external touch temperature.
+In the first part, we ran hot air (650°C / 1200°F) through a 15-cm Insulon Straight Tube and a single-walled, stainless-steel tube.
+Heat is retained inside the Insulon Tube, conserving energy and maintaining a cooler external touch temperature.